raula09/VibeVault/README.md

 # VibeVault

-Terminal music library player written in C#.
+Terminal music library player written in C# using Tessera UI framework.

 Listen to local MP3s in a fast keyboard-first TUI with playlists, search, timeline seeking, loudness meter, and album-art visual mode.